NorskRegnesentral/shapr/README.md

   - Accounting for feature dependence using the Mahalanobis distance based empirical (conditional) distribution approach of Aas, Jullum, and Løland (2019).
+  - Accounting for feature dependence using conditional inference trees (Hothorn, Hornik, and Zeileis (2006)).
+This methodology has currently been submitted.
-  - Combine any of the three methods.
+  - Combination any of the four methods.
   - Optional use of the AICc criterion of Hurvich, Simonoff, and Tsai (1998) when optimizing the bandwidth parameter in the empirical (conditional) approach of Aas, Jullum, and Løland (2019).